solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS student guide - Securing the IoT end to end.md

 1. How will you monitor and audit device access?

-2. How will you monitor and audit network traffic across Virtual Networks?

-3. How will you monitor and audit Azure resource changes?
+2. How will you monitor and audit Azure resource changes?

-4. Create custom alerts and execute remediation and investigation activities on detection?
+3. Create custom alerts and execute remediation and investigation activities on detection?

-5. What tools would you setup to surface audit and compliance reporting to IT Executives?
+4. What tools would you setup to surface audit and compliance reporting to IT Executives?

 **Prepare**